Level Up Your Cosplay: Optimizing FDM & Resin 3D Printing for Show-Stopping Props

 * Weather Stripping (for sealing gaps)

-* Klipper (advanced firmware that replaces Marlin): Klipper can drastically improve FDM print quality and speed.
-Features like Input Shaper (reduces ringing/ghosting) and Pressure Advance (improves corner quality and reduces oozing) are game-changers for precise prop parts.
+* Klipper (advanced firmware that replaces Marlin): Klipper meaningfully improves FDM print quality and speed.
+Input Shaper kills ringing and ghosting.
+Pressure Advance cleans up corners and reduces ooze.
+These features matter for precise prop parts.

-* OctoPrint (self-hosted server for remote printer control): Running OctoPrint on a Raspberry Pi allows you to monitor your FDM prints remotely, manage print farms, and integrate useful plugins for time-lapses or filament runout detection, ensuring fewer failed prints.
+* OctoPrint (self-hosted server for remote printer control): Running OctoPrint on a Raspberry Pi lets you monitor FDM prints remotely, manage print farms, and use plugins for time-lapses or filament runout detection.

-* Filament Management: Moisture is the enemy of FDM filament.
-Store your PETG+ and PLA+ in dry boxes with desiccant or use a dedicated filament dryer.
-Damp filament leads to stringing, poor layer adhesion, and weaker prints.
+* Filament Management: Moisture ruins filament.
+Store PETG+ and PLA+ in dry boxes with desiccant or use a dedicated filament dryer.
+Damp filament strings, delaminates, and produces weak parts.

 Resin Environmental Control:

-* Maker Tip: For optimal print quality, especially on longer prints, consider a small, inexpensive reptile mat heater inside your FDM enclosure or even a temperature-controlled chamber for your resin vat.
+* Maker Tip: For longer prints, a small reptile mat heater inside an FDM enclosure or a temperature-controlled chamber for your resin vat is worth the investment.

 Finishing and Post-Processing for a Professional Look